web

 RRC 232 Decline – The card type is not accepted in the merchant's processor configuration.

-RRC 234 Configuration Error – A setup issue exists with your merchant account.
+RRC 234 Configuration Error – A setup issue exists with the merchant account.

 RRC 240 Decline – Card type sent is invalid or does not match the card number.